Blog

 1. 1Open YouTube Studio → Analytics → Audience.
 Check your top countries, age breakdown, and gender split.
 If your audience is predominantly under 18 and outside the US, your RPM ceiling is structurally low.

 2. 2Compare your RPM to the niche benchmarks in this article.
-If you're significantly below average, your demographic targeting — not your content quality — is probably the bottleneck.
+If you're significantly below the likely range for your niche, your demographic targeting — not your content quality — may be the bottleneck.

 Sources & methodology